 You can watch the instructor and get into the same pedaling rhythm to keep your cadence at the right level and this is what many people can do effortlessly (maybe after a little practice.
 But if you aren’t good with rhythm (or have very little like me) and/or like to see the effort then a cadence sensor is handy investment.

-The best Wahoo cadence sensor get a strong connection with the App and provides reliable data.
+The most popular is the Wahoo cadence sensor.
+It gets a strong connection with the App and provides reliable data.
 It is fitted to the crank (the shaft that attaches the pedal to the bike) and when the App will finds it you can see it on the screen.
-Cost around $40
+Cost around $40.

 Heart rate monitor This is helpful when you are using heart rate zones to monitor effort and to ensure you’re working hard enough or not too hard.
 The most reliable for detecting is the chest strap like the Polar H10 ($74) or Wahoo tickr ($50) and works with the App.
 But not everyone is a fan of the chest straps.
 I like them and they seem more accurate.

 A good alternative is an arm band like the Scosche Rhythm ($80) to get the metrics on screen.

 It is possible for some Garmin straps to work too (if you have one from running or cycling) so worth checking.

 If you have a strap that isn’t compatible you could always hang the watch monitor on the handlebars instead to see how your heart rate is tracking.

 SPD Pedals.
 Though you don’t need these and the toe cages can give you a good experience these will give you a better connection with the bike for the pushing and pulling as you cycle helping with your cadence and form.
 Most indoor cycling bikes use standard 9/16 thread as with outdoor bikes.
 It’s easy to find them.
 (Cost $45)